lewagon/dotfiles/04-Front-End/07-JavaScript-Tooling/02-Promo-Chat/README.md

 All your smart code is on the client-side.
 It does not post any data on the server for the moment.
 To do that, you have to enhance your javascript code by adding a `POST` request to send data to be stored on the API's database.
 Read [the documentation](https://github.com/lewagon/wagon-chat-api/blob/master/README.md) to figure out how to build your request using `fetch`.

-Here is an example on using `fetch` on the JSON Plachoder API:
+Here is an example on using `fetch` on the [JSON Placehoder API](https://jsonplaceholder.typicode.com/):

 ```js
 const data = { name: "George", body: "Hello from Kitt" };